 The experience level of the designer or design team significantly impacts costs.
 Experienced designers with a proven track record charge more than those just starting out.

-• Freelancers: Typically, freelancers charge between $25 to $500 per hour depending on their expertise and location.
-Here is the complete break down of product designer’s hourly rate.
+- Freelancers: Typically, freelancers charge between $25 and $500 per hour depending on their expertise, portfolio and location.
+At the lower end, you’ll often find junior designers or those in lower-cost regions, while senior specialists and niche experts sit at the top of this range.
+Here is the complete breakdown of the product designer’s hourly rate.

 4. Tools and Technologies